for your entry sets our

 Ruddigore, or The Witch’s Curse (Remounted!)

-The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will remount its production of Ruddigore, conditions permitting, on a date to be determined!
+The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will remount its production Ruddigore, for four weekends, from March 11 to April 3, 2022.

 This production will be directed by Joe Andrews, with Choreography by Penelope Freeh and Music Direction by Dr. Randal Buikema.